Slevinski/slevinski.github.io/series/writing-and-representation/entries/human-writing-and-machine-encoding/essay.md

 The model is valuable because it preserves a form of writing that already has its own visual-spatial logic.

-It should not be read as if it invents that logic from scratch.
+It preserves that logic; it does not invent it from scratch.

-Nor should it be read as if the technical string is the final object of literacy.
+The technical string is also not the final object of literacy.

 The final object of literacy is still readable signed text.